 Investigating bone marrow transplants: A cure for some sickle cell disease patients

-Headshot of Courtney Fitzhugh, M.D.
+Courtney Fitzhugh, M.D. headshot.

 Sickle cell disease (SCD) specialists have performed bone marrow transplants in children since the 1990s.
 This procedure is the only cure for SCD to date.